 James’s recent work in this field includes appearing successfully for the claimant in a substantial trial for the recovery of valuable jewellery and antiques taken and not returned by a close relative of the claimant, who suffered from dementia, which involved contested expert evidence, appearing in two connected claims involving competing claims to ownership of a classic motor car, advising in relation to a dispute about whether a painting by a notable Russian artist was the subject of a gift during the lifetime of a deceased person and, together with Jessica Frances, advising on limitation issues in relation to a case concerning Nazi looted art.

-James’s recent cases in the field include a dispute over an alleged encroachment on a shared driveway, a dispute concerning whether alterations to a rear access of a row of houses caused by redevelopment amounted to substantial interference with the right of way in question, a dispute regarding an easement for a flue to commercial restaurant premises involving an urgent injunction application, contested claims for a new tenancy under the Landlord and Tenant Act 1954, contested claims for the recovery of arrears of rent against the estate of a deceased person, claims relating to dilapidations and hearings relating to contempt of court arising out of breaches of an injunction in a landlord and tenant matter.
+James’s recent cases in the field include a dispute between members of a family as to the ownership of five private houses in south London, where James appeared for the successful claimant at trial, a dispute over an alleged encroachment on a shared driveway, a dispute concerning whether alterations to a rear access of a row of houses caused by redevelopment amounted to substantial interference with the right of way in question, a dispute regarding the terms of a right of way to be granted pursuant to a contract between a landowner and a developer, a dispute regarding an easement for a flue to commercial restaurant premises involving an urgent injunction application, contested claims for a new tenancy under the Landlord and Tenant Act 1954, contested claims for the recovery of arrears of rent against the estate of a deceased person, claims relating to dilapidations and hearings relating to contempt of court arising out of breaches of an injunction in a landlord and tenant matter.

 James has a particular interest in commercial cases in which some element of dishonesty or want of probity is suspected or alleged.
 James has recently been instructed in a claim in the High Court relating to the purchase of an accountancy firm in which the parties alleged significant dishonesty against each other and which in part turned on the construction of a number of informal contractual arrangements, a claim and counter-claim in relation to the interior design of a public house involving allegations of defective work the honesty of which allegations was contested by one of the parties, a successful claim by a plant hire company to recover a debt from an individual following an unorthodox and unofficial form of “administration” of its customer, a claim for substantial unpaid fees of an interior designer in the context of a counterclaim for breach of contract, as junior to Richard Wilson, Q. C., an international arbitration relating to a multi-million pound energy contract, claims by professional accountants to recover unpaid fees in the context of counter-claims for breaches of contract, advising in relation to a possibly fraudulent commercial transaction at a motor car auction, and claims relating to the sale of goods in an industrial context.